anaxexp/catalog/README.md

-# Rancher Catalog
+# AnaxExp Catalog

-A currated collection of Rancher 2.0 enhanced Helm charts.
-To see how catalogs are added and used in Rancher 2.0 take a look at the [docs page](https://rancher.com/docs/rancher/v2.x/en/concepts/catalogs/).
+A currated collection of AnaxExp 2.0 enhanced Helm charts.
+To see how catalogs are added and used in AnaxExp 2.0 take a look at the [docs page](https://rancher.com/docs/rancher/v2.x/en/concepts/catalogs/).

-## Rancher Chart Structure
+## AnaxExp Chart Structure

-A Rancher chart repository differs slightly in directory structure from upstream repos in that it includes an `app version` directory.
-Though Rancher can use native Helm repositories as well.
+A AnaxExp chart repository differs slightly in directory structure from upstream repos in that it includes an `app version` directory.
+Though AnaxExp can use native Helm repositories as well.

-A Rancher chart also has two additional files an `app-readme.md` file that provides a high level overview display in the Rancher 2.0 UI and a `questions.yml` file defining questions to prompt the user with.
+A AnaxExp chart also has two additional files an `app-readme.md` file that provides a high level overview display in the AnaxExp 2.0 UI and a `questions.yml` file defining questions to prompt the user with.

 ```
 charts/wordpress/<app version>/
-  app-readme.md            # Rancher Specific: Readme file for display in Rancher 2.0 UI
+  app-readme.md            # AnaxExp Specific: Readme file for display in AnaxExp 2.0 UI
   charts/                  # Directory containing dependency charts
   Chart.yaml               # Required Helm chart information file
-  questions.yml            # Rancher Specific: File containing questions for Rancher 2.0 UI
+  questions.yml            # AnaxExp Specific: File containing questions for AnaxExp 2.0 UI
-  README.md                # Optional: Helm Readme file (will be rendered in Rancher 2.0 UI as well)
+  README.md                # Optional: Helm Readme file (will be rendered in AnaxExp 2.0 UI as well)
   requirements.yaml        # Optional YAML file listing dependencies for the chart
   templates/               # A directory of templates that, when combined with values.yml will generate K8s YAML
   values.yaml              # The default configuration values for this chart
 ```
 *See the upstream Helm chart [developer reference](https://docs.helm.sh/developing_charts/) for a complete walk through of developing charts.*

-To convert an upstream chart to take advantage of Rancher's enhanced UX, first create an `app-readme.md` file in the root of your chart.
+To convert an upstream chart to take advantage of AnaxExp's enhanced UX, first create an `app-readme.md` file in the root of your chart.

 ```
 $ cat ./app-readme.md